mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - **Progress:** "Tradition is valuable, but it must not become a cage."

 **Bonds:**
-- Silverpine University and its mission
+- Silverpine Magical Academy and its mission
 - The city's common people, who often get forgotten in academic politics
 - Her elven mother's memory (a scholar who died young)
 - The next generation of students